josharsh/100LinesOfCode/Github-Follower-Bot/README.md

 - To configure how many pages you want to traverse, edit the range(1, your_desired_number)
 - Finally, fire up the console in root directory of this repo and key in `python main.py` then press enter.

-## Witness the webdriver come to live!
+## Witness the webdriver come to life

 ### NOTE

-* Please do not abuse this bot, you might be forced to unfollow everyone.
+- Please do not abuse this bot, you might be forced to unfollow everyone.
-* In this case, simply change in @arial-label parameter, replace Follow with Unfollow.
+- In this case, simply change in @arial-label parameter, replace Follow with Unfollow.